-During the fiscal year ended December 25, 2016, the Board of Directors held six meetings, the Audit Committee held four meetings, the Compensation Committee held two meetings and there were five executive sessions including only non-management Directors.
-During 2016, each member of the Board of Directors, with the exception of Joesley Mendonça Batista, attended at least 75% of the number of meetings of the Board and each of the Board committees on which the Director served.
-One of our Directors was in attendance at our 2016 annual meeting of stockholders in person.
+During the fiscal year ended December 31, 2017, the Board of Directors held four meetings, the Audit Committee held four meetings, the Compensation Committee held one meeting and there were five executive sessions including only non-management Directors.
+During 2017, each member of the Board of Directors attended at least 75% of the number of meetings of the Board and each of the Board committees on which the Director served.
+Each of the directors who were appointed during 2017 attended at least 75% of the meetings of the Board and each of the Board committees on which the Director served that occurred during their time on the Board of Directors.
+One of our Directors was in attendance at our 2017 annual meeting of stockholders in person.
 While we do not have a formal policy regarding Director attendance at annual meetings of stockholders, we encourage each Director to attend each annual meeting of stockholders.